 Hippocrates, generally regarded as the father of medicine, said, “Everyone has a doctor in him or her; we just have to help it in its work.
 The natural healing force within each one of us is the greatest force in getting well.
 Our food should be our medicine.
 Our medicine should be our food.
 But to eat when you are sick, is to feed your sickness.”
 This quote embodies the core philosophy of the keto diet: feed your body food that promotes health.
 It also nods to the role of fasting, or refraining from eating to help fight sickness and promote wellness.

 Intermittent fasting, or alternating cycles of fasting and eating, is a way of making fasting an ongoing part of a health-minded lifestyle.
 We’ll discuss how and for how long below, but first let’s explore the benefits.

 What are the Benefits of Intermittent Fasting

 Following are the benefits of intermittent fasting.
-You’ll see they’re similar to those of a keto diet.
+You’ll see they’re similar to those of a keto diet, where meal plans ensure you maintain high ketone levels and use ketones for energy rather than glucose (sugar).
 If used in conjunction with a keto lifestyle, fasting heightens the benefits you’re already getting.